Star Crystal: Music

 The film's score was composed by Doug Katsaros.
 The song featured in its end credits, "Crystal of a Star," was written by Katsaros with lyrics and vocals by Stefani Christopherson.

-DVD release
+Release

+Theatrical

+Star Crystal was released in theaters in April 1986.

+Home media

 On June 24, 2003 Star Crystal was released for the first time on DVD in Widescreen by Anchor Bay Entertainment.
 Kino Lorber later issued it on DVD and Blu-ray on July 11, 2017.